ArthurNaue/2D-Grid-game-engine-using-Raylib/README.md

 Step 2: Run the command ".\build" to execute the "build.bat" file, it makes an output "run.exe" file
 Step 3: Open the "run.exe" file by running the command ".\run" in the terminal or just by double clicking the file in the Windows File Explorer

-To change the map and grid size just alter the "iMapSize" and the "iGridSize' variables
+To change the map just alter the "iMapSize" variables, you can choose diferent sizes for each axis, to alter the size of the grid just change the "iGridSize' variable

 Side Note: If you know how to mess with MinGW and wish to make some compilation changes, those can be made by modifiying the "build.bat" file